glebbash/LO/docs/README.md

 };
 ```

 Comments are allowed between any tokens, but they might get moved during formatting.
-See [Pretty Printings](#pretty-printing) for more info.
+See [Pretty Printing](#pretty-printing) for more info.

 ## 🔨 Compiler usage